BJP ended 'culture of corruption' in NE: Shah | Politics

 - India

-Union Home Minister Amit Shah on Sunday claimed that the BJP has ended the ''culture of corruption'' in the Northeast and funds meant for development work now get percolated to the last man, whereas middlemen siphoned off most of the amount during the Congress rule.
+Union Home Minister Amit Shah on Sunday claimed that the BJP has ended the ''culture of corruption'' in the Northeast and funds meant for development work now get percolated to the last man, while middlemen siphoned off most of the amount during Congress rule.

 He alleged that the region had remained neglected during 50 years of Congress rule and asserted that it came on the fast track of development only after Prime Minister Narendra Modi came to power in 2014.

-Addressing a public rally in the Namsai district of Arunachal Pradesh, Shah lashed out at the Congress for questioning Modi on what he did for the region, saying that the grand old party won't be able to see development if it keeps its eyes closed.
+Addressing a public rally in Namsai district, Shah lashed out at the Congress for questioning Modi on what he did for the region, saying that the grand old party won't be able to see development if it keeps its eyes closed.

 ''Rahul Gandhi, open your eyes and discard Italian glasses and wear Indian ones.
 Then only, you could see what development Modi has brought to the region, which your party failed to do in 50 years,'' he said.

 ''Development funds for the region were siphoned off by middlemen during the Congress rule.
-But with the NDA under PM Modi coming to power at the Centre in 2014, the culture of corruption has ended and every single penny is being utilized with utter transparency.
-The prime minister has ensured that development funds get percolated down to the last man,'' Shah added.
+But with the NDA under the leadership of PM Modi coming to power in 2014, the culture of corruption has ended and every single penny is being utilized with utter transparency.
+The prime minister has ensured that development funds get percolated down to the last man,'' Shah said.

+He claimed that the Northeast was earlier known for militancy due to faulty policies of the previous government but now peace prevails as the Centre has signed peace deals with most of the insurgent outfits.

+''As many as 9,600 militants in the region have surrendered and joined the mainstream in the last eight years.
+Youths of the Northeast are no longer interested in gun culture and are now launching start-ups.
+The Centre is committed to bringing peace and development to the region,'' Shah said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)